timescale/docs/timescaledb/tutorials/grafana/create-dashboard-and-panel.md

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/screenshots-for-grafana-tutorial/edit_sql_in_grafana.png" alt="Edit custom SQL queries in Grafana"/>

-Before you can begin authoring your query, you also want to set the query database to the New York City taxi cab datasource you connected to earlier:
+Before you can begin authoring your query, you also want to set the query database to the New York City taxi cab dataset you connected to earlier:

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/screenshots-for-grafana-tutorial/set_data_source.png" alt="Switching data sources in Grafana"/>